Liliaceae: Lily Family — Calochortus (Mariposa Lilies)

 Notes:

 Very common and unmistakable.
-Pendulous flowers have three, delicate, hair-fringed, creamy-white (occasionally pinkish) petals, each with a protruding hump where the nectar gland is to be found inside the flower.
+The pendulous flowers have three delicate, hair-fringed, creamy-white petals (occasionally pinkish), each with a protruding hump where the nectar gland is inside the flower.
 The 3-sided seeds pods are distinctive and surprisingly large.
-The location of the plants can be identified early in the season by its single, strap-like leaf lying prostrate on the ground.
+The location of the plants can be identified early in the season by the single, strap-like leaf lying prostrate on the ground.
+Photos #1 – 2 by CJH.

 Plain Mariposa Lily – Calochortus invenustus